chainguard-dev/pull-secret-updater/README.md

 This will print an identity UID, which we'll use to configure the updater.

-Then, create a pull secret in the same namespace as the service account you want to use it with, and label it with the identity UID:
+Then, create an empty pull secret in the same namespace as the service account you want to use it with, and label it with the identity UID:

 ```yaml
 apiVersion: v1